d40cht/sbt-cpp/README.md

         }
      ```

- 2. project/build.scala, containing the directives for a single executable project:
+ 2. project/build.scala, containing the directives for a single executable project (clearly there are currently too many imports required and there should be consolidation):

      ```
         import sbt._